Understanding Naloxone and Narcan

 Sometimes injectable naloxone is packaged with an atomizer, allowing it to be sprayed into the nose.
 It is sometimes found this way in emergency opioid overdose kits; however, these are not FDA-approved.
 Prepackaged, FDA-approved nasal spray devices (both generic and branded as Narcan and Kloxxado) require no assembly, and a study in 2019 found that they deliver higher blood levels of naloxone than improvised nasal spray devices.1

 Are There Any Side Effects of Naloxone?

 Naloxone is a safe medicine and side effects are rare.
 It has no effect on a person who does not have opioids in their system.
-Like any medication, people might have an allergic reaction, such as hives or swelling in the face, throat, or lips.
+Like with any medication, however, people might have allergic reactions to it, such as hives or swelling in the face, throat, or lips.

 When to Use Naloxone

-Narcan is used to restore breathing to someone who has stopped breathing or experiences slowed breathing due to opioid overdose.1 An opioid overdose can be life-threatening.
-It is a medical emergency that can cause death, which is why it’s crucial to administer naloxone to someone as soon as possible if you suspect that they have overdosed.6 Naloxone can save a person’s life when used in time.3 It can be safely administered to prevent overdose-related injury and death not only by medical professionals or public safety officers (EMS, fire, and police) but also by lay people who witness an overdose.7
+Narcan is used to restore breathing in someone who has stopped breathing or experiences slowed breathing due to opioid overdose.1 An opioid overdose can be life-threatening.
+It is a medical emergency that can cause death, which is why it’s crucial to administer naloxone to someone as soon as possible if you suspect that they have overdosed.6 Naloxone can save a person’s life when used in time.3 It can be safely administered to prevent overdose-related injury and death not only by medical professionals or public safety officers (EMS, fire, and police), but also by laypeople who witness an overdose.7

-People who take prescription opioids or who use illicit opioids, as well as their friends and family members, should be aware of the signs of opioid overdose so they can take action in the event of an overdose.8 The three key symptoms to look for, referred to as the “opioid overdose triad,” are:9
+People who take prescription opioids or use illicit opioids, as well as their friends and family members, should be aware of the signs of opioid overdose so that they can take action in the event of an overdose.8 The three key symptoms to look for—referred to as the “opioid overdose triad”—are:9